makupi/pavlov-bot/README.md

 Quest maps need to be entered into the aliases.json file for them to work at all.
 Can either be a 1 to 1 (eg ``"mapname": "mapname",``) or might as well make a short alias (``"shortname": "mapname",``).

 # Known issues with Rcon that bot can't fix
 * After a ResetSND command is issued to pavlovserver the very first round can release the players before the countdown is complete.
 Also on occasion there have been noted CT/T side switches prior to round 9.
-Both bugs are documented here (https://discord.com/channels/267301605882200065/577875229599072266/729124885141389382).

 * Issuing a ``ResetSND`` command to RCON very quickly after a ``SwitchTeam`` command can result in oddities like extra death count in scoreboard or weapons or SND bomb not getting removed from player.